SaschaWillems/ModernVkTriangle/README.md

 Vulkan has been released almost 10 years ago, and a lot has changed.
 Version 1.0 had to make many concessions to support a broad range of GPUs across desktop and mobile.
 Some of the initial concepts like render passes turned out to be not so optimal, and have been replaced by alternatives.
 Not only did the API mature, but so did the ecosystem giving us e.g. new options for writing shaders in languages different than GLSL.

-And so for this tutorial we will be using Vulkan 1.3 as a baseline.
+And so for this tutorial we will be using [Vulkan 1.3](https://docs.vulkan.org/refpages/latest/refpages/source/VK_VERSION_1_3.html) as a baseline.
 This gives us access to (almost all) features that make Vulkan easier to use while still supporting a wide range of GPUs.

 tl;dr: Doing Vulkan in 202X can be very different from doing Vulkan in 2016.
 That's what I hope to show with this.

 ## Target audience

 The tutorial is focused on writing actual Vulkan code and getting things up and running as fast as possible (possibly in a single afternoon).
 It won't explain programming, software architecture, graphics concepts or how Vulkan works (in detail).
+Instead it'll often contain links to relevant information like the [Vulkan specification](https://docs.vulkan.org/).
 You should bring at least basic knowledge of C/C++ and realtime graphics concepts.

 ## Goal